AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 f_y(x)>f_j(x)\quad\text{for every }j\neq y.
 $$

-The inequality says that cat has a strictly higher score than every other class for every allowed input.
-Proving it certifies
-**local adversarial robustness** around $x_0$ at radius $\epsilon$.
+The inequality requires cat to have a strictly higher score than every other class for every allowed input.
+Proving it certifies **local adversarial robustness** around $x_0$ at radius $\epsilon$.

 Because enumeration is impossible, a certificate must reason about the network